 First Day of the Conference

 “My name is NOX the Robot!”
 That’s right – guests were welcomed to this year’s conference by a technological giant measuring 2.40 m in height.
 Not surprisingly, this sophisticated mechanical creation made the hearts of many engineers pound.
-Robots may not be involved in the development of new vehicle models (yet), but virtualization and digitalization of traffic scenarios to validate advanced driver assistance systems, sensor functions, and vehicle dynamics components in virtual prototypes are becoming increasingly important.
+Robots may not be involved in the development of new vehicle models (yet), but virtualization and digitalization of traffic scenarios to validate ADAS, sensor functions, and vehicle dynamics components in virtual prototypes are becoming increasingly important.
 “With our customers, we are seeing more fundamental changes being made to the development process.
 In fact, it’s undergoing a real transformation.
 In the future, simulation will be an essential part of getting vehicles approved for series production,” said Steffen Schmidt, Managing Director of IPG Automotive, summarizing the latest developments.

 Shun Kawabe from Honda confirmed this, talking in his keynote speech about front-loading in vehicle development by means of virtual prototypes as a solution to the challenges currently being faced and the resulting process reforms.
 Using several examples from various fields of application, he showed that virtual prototypes make it possible to validate concepts affecting the vehicle as a whole early on and at every stage of the design phase, before physical prototypes even have to be constructed.

 In the keynote speech given by Jinhwa Lee from the Hyundai Motor Company, attention turned to the development of virtual prototypes and how they can be used in a range of fields of application.
 Sven-Etienne Henschel from EFS Elektronische Fahrwerksysteme and Rohan Prakash Deshetti from Robert Bosch gave a keynote speech about the incredible leaps in the development of virtualization, referring to the example of brake control systems as the result of close collaboration between OEMs and suppliers.